physionetchallenges/physionetchallenges.github.io/2020/index.md

 ```

 ## <a name="submissions"></a> Submitting your Algorithm
-We have created a simple baseline model that provides a label per class per recording.
-We will share implementations of this model in Python, MATLAB, R, and Julia soon.
-Please use this code as a template for your submissions.
+We have implemented two baseline models that provide one label per recording in [MATLAB](https://github.com/physionetchallenges/matlab-classifier-2020) and [Python](https://github.com/physionetchallenges/python-classifier-2020).
+We will share implementations of baseline models in R and Julia soon.
+Please use the code for these baseline models as a template for your submissions.
 We will share additional details about submission process soon.

 For the first time in any public competition, we will require code both for your trained model and for training your model.
 If we cannot reproduce your model from the training code, then you will not be eligible for ranking or a prize.